ethanprograms432/FoxesVersusRabbits/README.md

 # FoxesVersusRabbits
 A program that simulates any number of rabbits randomly generated with any number of foxes where the foxes eat the rabbits, and the rabbits survive on grass.
 Females have a clear pink marker on them.
+Code is on the master branch.

 ## Rabbit Behaviour
 May either reproduce, eat, or run away from foxes